ansys/pydpf-core/doc/source/user_guide/tutorials/01-language_and_usage/index.rst

 PyDPF-Core language and usage
 =============================

-This tutorial gives you an overview on how the the PyDPF-COre API can be used.
+This tutorial gives you an overview on how the PyDPF-Core API can be used.
 Here you will learn the different ways to interact with data by calling PyDPF-Core commands and operators.